Analysis of Semi-Supervised Learning on Hypergraphs: Proofs

 When $p=2$, we have $\psi(t) = t$ and directly obtain the estimate \eqref{eq:pointwise:finalTaylor}:

 For the remainder of the proof, we proceed exactly as above with $p$ replaced by $2$. \end{proof}

-\subsubsection{\texorpdfstring{$\Gamma$}{Gamma}-convergence}
+\subsection{\texorpdfstring{$\Gamma$}{Gamma}-convergence}

 By re-adapting the results in \cite{Trillos3,Slepcev}, we are able to show the following $\Gamma$-convergence results.
-In particular, we note that we perform the following decomposition of our problem: we first show $\Gamma$-convergence of a nonlocal version of our continuum energies to their local counterparts; next, we establish $\Gamma$-convergence of the discrete energies to the nonlocal continuum energies.
+In particular, we perform a decomposition of our problem: in Section \ref{sec:gammaConvergenceHypergraph}, we first show $\Gamma$-convergence of a nonlocal version of our continuum energies

+to their local counterparts; next, we establish $\Gamma$-convergence of the discrete energies to the nonlocal continuum energies.